logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ###### Group-by (order matters!)

+Alerts won't trigger if the field added to the Group-by doesn't exist in the logs.
+The logs must include both the field you have in group-by and the field you use in your query/filter to trigger the alert.
+{:.info-box.important}

 You can apply **group by** operators to up to 3 fields.
 If you use this option, the alert will return the aggregated results.

 The order in which you add group-by fields matters.
 Results are grouped in the order in which the group-by fields are added.
 (The fields are shown from first to last from Left-To-Right.)